Osumi1125/minecraft/README.md

 $ ssh -i [Path/to/yourSSH-key] ec2-user@[IPv4 DNS]
 [ec2-user@ip-10-0-0-4 minecraft]$ cd minecraft [ec2-user@ip-10-0-0-4 minecraft]$ sh Minecraft_start.sh
-...
+...//wait a moment
 [09:40:51] [Server thread/INFO]: Done (56.201s)!
-For help, type "help"//Minecraft server is running if you can see this output
+For help, type "help" //Minecraft server is running if you can see this output
+>
 ```

 ## Access to the Minecraft